docdimy/scribe-engine/README.md

 ### Data Protection

 - **Encryption-at-Rest:** All audio data is encrypted using a strong symmetric key (`Fernet`) before it is temporarily written to disk.
 The data is only decrypted in memory for processing and is immediately deleted afterwards.
-- **Encryption-in-Transit:** Communication with external APIs (OpenAI, AssemblyAI) is done exclusively over HTTPS.
-For client-to-server communication, TLS termination must be handled by a reverse proxy in production (see "Production Deployment" section).
+- **Encryption-in-Transit:** Communication with all external APIs (OpenAI, AssemblyAI) is performed exclusively over HTTPS.
+For client-server communication, it is strongly recommended to use a reverse proxy that handles TLS termination in production.
+- **Hardened HTTP Headers:** The application sends security headers like `Strict-Transport-Security` (HSTS), `Content-Security-Policy` (CSP), and `X-Content-Type-Options` to protect against common web vulnerabilities like clickjacking and cross-site scripting (XSS).
 - **Automatic Deletion:** All temporary files and in-memory data related to a request are securely deleted immediately after processing is complete.
 - **Audit Logging** of all API access
 - **GDPR compliant** with data flow documentation